Photo Credit: Juana Gnecco

 “People were smiling so much” at last year’s Boo-le-Bark, says Estes.
 “It was this wonderful escape from everything.
 When you get together and you start looking at dogs in costume, you just take a break.”

-125 costumed dogs and their handlers will walk through the Boulevard neighborhood.
-The parade ends at Jittery Joe's Roaster, and post-parade festivities include live music by Conner Tribble, a pet photo booth and kid activities.
-See Story on p.
-9.
+Costumed dogs and their humans will walk through the Boulevard neighborhood.
+The parade begins at Chase Street and Dubose Avenue and ends at the Jittery Joe's Roaster.
+Post-parade festivities include live music by Conner Tribble, a pet photo booth, food trucks and kid activities.
+See story on p.
+15.